-Plus-size lingerie no longer means huge matronly brassieres that are unsightly and unflattering.
+Plus-sized lingerie no longer means huge matronly brassieres that are unsightly and uninspiring to buy.
 There are plenty of different brands that cater to all kinds of shapes and tastes, as well as giving you the support you need.
-In an effort to source the best plus-size lingerie brands and help you understand what to look for if you've got a bigger bust, I turned to the pros.
+In an effort to source the best plus-sized lingerie brands and help you understand what to look for if you've got a bigger bust or butt, I turned to the pros.

 1. Don't consider your curves as something to be covered up

 Anna Sampson, brand director of Playful Promises, which has collaborated with plus-sized model Gabi Fresh, says that you should always go for whatever makes you feel comfortable: "Don't be afraid to show off your curves," she tells us.
 Sampson also said that lingerie doesn't have to be about covering up or shaping your body and that even if you do prefer fuller-coverage pieces, there are plenty of alluring options.
 "Also, remember that all bras are different—there is no 'correct' bra size, as bodies are so different, and breasts vary in shape (e.g., being full on top).
 If a bra style doesn't work for you, it's not that your body is wrong."

 2. Find somewhere that can offer you a good fitting service